tschaffter/rstudio/README.md

 This Docker image comes with [Miniconda] installed (see below) and a conda environment named `sage`.
 This environment provides the [Synapse Python client] that you can use to interact with the collaborative platform [Synapse].

-## Start RStudio with docker-compose

-This repository provides a `docker-compose.yml` to enable you to store your configuration variables to file and start RStudio with a single command.

-1. Copy *rstudio-variables.env.sample* to *rstudio-variables.env*
-2. Update the configuration in *rstudio-variables.env*
-3. Start RStudio

-        docker-compose up -d

 ## Access logs